Hungry baby starfishes eat each other to survive

 According to National Geographic, starfishAsterias forbesi, which is commonly found on the east coast of the United States, grows to be 11.9 to 24 cm in length in adulthood.
 Juveniles are mostly pinhead-sized replicas of their parents, Allen says.
 In the process of growth, they undergo metamorphosis - they turn from an immature form into an adult, just as caterpillars turn into butterflies.

-Although juveniles of Asterias forbesi are roughly the same size, the larger ones always end up eating the smaller ones, according to a new study.
+Even though the young Asterias forbesi are about the same size, the larger ones always ended up eating the smaller ones, according to a new study.

-Scientists have found that young starfish show cannibalism as early as four days after metamorphosis.
+Scientists have found that young starfish exhibit cannibalism as early as four days after metamorphosis.

 Cannibalism between siblings can give individual stars an adaptive advantage, Allen said.
 Moreover, adult female starfish lay 5 to 10 million eggs per year.